mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 ---

 Trial balances promote accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.

+1. Enter the general ledger account names.

-1. Enter the ending balance of each account in the appropriate Debit or Credit column.
+2. Enter the ending balance of each account in either Debit or Credit column.

-2. Total the Debit (left) column.

-3. Total the Credit (right) column.
+3. Total the Debit and Credit columns to prove that the trial balance is in balance.

 4. Compare the total debits with the total credits, **Net differences between debits & credits.**

+5. Double underscore under each Trial Balance column to show that the work in that column is complete.

+#### Notice that the trial balance has four new accounts:

+1. Accumulated Depreciation—Equipment,
+2. Supplies Expense,
+3. Rent Expense,
+4. Depreciation Expense—Equipment.

 ### Rules for Presentation:

 1. Balance sheet assets are arranged on the bases of liquidity.
   - Cash always appears first followed by marketable securities, accounts receivable, supplies, inventory, prepaid items then fixed assets (which appear in the order of longevity).

 For example, store equipment, office equipment, buildings and land would appear in the order presented under fixed assets.

 2. Liability accounts appear based on their earliest due date.
   - Consequently A/P always appear first followed by notes payable and mortgages payable.

 3. Income statement accounts, both revenues and expenses appear in alphabetical order.

 ---